gbhorwood/Redactem/README.md

 ```php
 $redactedJson = \Gbhorwood\Redact\Redact::byKeys($originalJson, ['somekey', 'otherkey'], true, 'REDACTED');
 ```

+The `byKeys` method behaves identically to the `byKey` method, the only difference being the second argument is an array of keys.

 ## Custom redactions by regex
 Redactions can be done by supplying a regular expression to match values to redact